harshsinghvi/UniversalGPIO/README.md

-# OpenWRT.GPIO
+# UniversalGPIO

-Python Library for interfacing GPIO Pins on OpenWRT Firmware based Routers and Network Devices
+Python Library for interfacing GPIO Pins on Linux based Routers, Network Devices, and embeded Devices like Rasapberry pi and OpenWRT based Routers

 ## Tested on:
 #### Raspberry PI 3 model B+